Eldarsa/Pong/README.md

 # How to play
-Left player controll the padel with the keys W and S and right player with the arraows
+Left player control the paddle with the keys W and S and right player with the arrows

 # Singleton pattern

-# Pipe and filter
+We have applied the Singleton patter a few places where we found it suitable, which were with the GameStateManager- and State-subclasses.
+This was a natural decision as these classes are only intended to exist one instance of simultaneously.

 # Theory
 ## Task 4.a